Martin Garrix: 2020–2021: Touring pause and collaborations

-On the occasion of his 25th birthday, 14 May 2021, Garrix released "We Are The People" featuring Bono and the Edge from Irish rock band U2, which served as the official song of UEFA Euro 2020.
+On the occasion of his 25th birthday, 14 May 2021, Garrix released "We Are the People" featuring Bono and the Edge from Irish rock band U2, which served as the official song of UEFA Euro 2020.
 The trio performed the song as part of the tournament's virtual opening ceremony at Rome's Stadio Olimpico, and Garrix also performed the song as part of a mix for the tournament's closing ceremony at London's Wembley Stadium.
 Three further collaborations followed: "Love Runs Out" featuring G-Eazy and Sasha Alex Sloan, "Diamonds" with Julian Jordan featuring Tinie Tempah, and "Won't Let You Go" with Matisse & Sadko and John Martin.

-2022: Sentio
+2022–present: Sentio

 On 27 March 2022, Garrix released "Follow", a collaboration with Zedd featuring guest vocals from Emily Warren.
 A week later, he released the track "Limitless" with Mesto.
 On the same day, Garrix announced his debut album, Sentio, which was released on 29 April.
 All the songs on the album were listed in order of release date as singles.

 On 15 July 2022, Garrix released "Loop", a collaboration with DallasK featuring vocals from Sasha Alex Sloan.
 The track was first premiered during Garrix's set at Ultra Music Festival earlier that year.

 On 8 December 2022, Garrix released "Hero", a collaboration with Jvke and the mobile card game Marvel Snap.

+The 1st of October of 2025, he was named the second-best DJ in the world by DJ Mag’s Top 100 DJs Awards, narrowly missing the top spot he held in 2024.
+The recognition marked a decade of uninterrupted podium finishes for Garrix, who has remained in the top three every year since 2015.

 Brand endorsement and modelling

-In 2015, Garrix was an ambassador for Swiss brand TAG Heuer.
-The announcement was made in October 2015.
+In October 2015, Garrix was an ambassador for Swiss brand TAG Heuer.

 In 2017, Garrix was an ambassador for Italian brand Armani Exchange's "Fall Winter 2017" campaign.
 The announcement was made in July 2017, along with the release of the promotional photographs on social media.
 The promotional video, featuring Garrix wearing the brand's clothing and eyewear line, was released in August 2017.

 In 2018, Garrix was once again an ambassador for Armani Exchange.
 The promotional video for the brand's "Fall Winter 2018" campaign was released in August 2018, featuring Garrix wearing the brand's new clothing line.
 His collaboration track with Loopers, "Game Over", was used for the video.
 The behind-the-scenes footage during the filming was also released by Armani Exchange.

 Garrix became an ambassador for Axe, and launched a limited-edition Martin Garrix body spray on 14 September 2018.
 To promote the partnership and the product launch, Axe and Garrix released his music video for "Burn Out" in collaboration with the brand and created by AXE's global creative agency 72andSunny Amsterdam.

 Garrix was again an ambassador for Axe in 2019.
 The song "These Are the Times" was released on 18 July to help promote the partnership.